Stefano Gabbana: Career

-D&G’s repertoire expanded, unveiling lingerie and beachwear in 1989, followed by menswear in 1990.
+D&G's repertoire expanded, unveiling lingerie and beachwear in 1989, followed by menswear in 1990.
 Their global presence solidified with fashion shows in Tokyo and New York in 1989 and 1990, respectively.
 In November 1990, D&G inaugurated its New York City showroom at 532 Broadway in SoHo, Manhattan.
 The brand released its first fragrance, Dolce & Gabbana Parfum, in October 1992.

 Dolce & Gabbana gained worldwide recognition in 1993 when Madonna selected them to design costumes for her Girlie Show World Tour.
 Subsequently, they went on to collaborate with notable personalities such as Monica Bellucci, Kylie Minogue, Angelina Jolie and Isabella Rossellini.
 By 1995, the brand secured an agreement to produce and distribute Marcolin's eyewear and sunglasses.

 The D&G product line expanded to include various accessories such as ties, belts, handbags, sunglasses, watches, and footwear.
 By 2003, the company had overtaken Armani, Gucci, Prada, and Versace in terms of product sales within Italy.
 In 2009, nearly a quarter-century after its establishment, D&G operated 113 stores and 21 factory outlets, employed a staff of 3,500 individuals, and achieved an annual turnover exceeding €1 billion.

 In 2023, the duo diversified into real estate, announcing residential projects in Miami, USA, and Marabella, Spain, and expressing ambitions to establish a hotel in the Maldives.
 In June of that year, Gabbana and Dolce announced they will collaborate with Havaianas to venture into making a sandal collection featuring signature prints like zebra, leopard, majolica-glazed pottery, and Sicilian cart patterns, crafted in a luxurious printed velvet finish.

+Gabbana announced his retirement as chair in April 2026, but stated that he would remain with the company in a creative role.